bluekeyes/Fusion360-ExportCutlist/README.md

 When you are ready to export, click "OK".
 A file selection dialog will open asking where to save the file.
 Choose a file and click "Save".
 A message box will open confirming the file was saved.

+## Formats

+The addon can export cutlists in the following formats:

+* Plain text
+* JSON
+* HTML
+* CSV
+* CSV as used by https://cutlistoptimizer.com
+* TSV as used by https://cutlistevo.com

 ## Example Output